 Unlike horizontal plays, vertical e-commerce players are specialists.
 So an online retailer that only sells baby products is a vertical e-commerce business, so is one that only sells shoes.
 It is akin to the "category killer" that traditional retailers understand.

 Vertical e-commerce players rely on being able to showcase the product better.
 Since they focus on one, or few, product categories, they can engineer the user experience in a way that highlights the special features of the product category.
 At least that's what they should do.
 For instance, a precious stones retailer should include images of how the stone glitters in different light conditions.
 Likewise, an online pharmacy for over-the-counter products might be able to write product descriptions that are more apt to pharmaceuticals.

-Vertical e-commerce businesses are usually categorized by their product category.
-That means all niche e-commerce plays need not be vertical e-commerce businesses.
+Their product category usually categorizes vertical e-commerce businesses.
+That means all niche e-commerce plays need don't need to be vertical e-commerce businesses.
 For instance, hyperlocal e-commerce players are niche players.
 In this case, the niche is the locality in which they operate.
 But hyperlocal etailers do not automatically get the term vertical attached to them.

 It's not only about focusing narrowly on a product category.
 It is also about choosing a category that is suitable for vertical e-commerce.
 As an extreme example, selling handcrafted artisan-made goods offers several opportunities to showcase the product in a way that the more or less standardized templates of horizontal e-commerce players will not be able to compete against.